HamzaWaseemBajwa/ColorVert-browser-extension/README.md

 ==========

-An extension that to aid colorblind individuals in navigating the web.
+An extension that aids colorblind individuals in navigating the web.

 Options